 Figure 27: Code snippet showing the profiling of interfaces

-Two things need to note: First, each Interface instance is considered as a SubElement of the XML Profile, identified by itsthe corresponding and unique ID to preserve the data integrity for the rebuilding section of the framework.
+Two things need to note: First, each Interface instance is considered as a SubElement of the XML Profile, identified by its corresponding unique ID to preserve the data dependecy for the rebuilding section of the framework.
 The relevant attributes of each interface are classified as SubElements of that Interface ID.

 Second, since “fixed_ips” is an object, it is necessary to access each attributes (could be the objects as well) of this object through the iteration (Same as processing a dictionary).
 The similar implementation is also applied to elsewhere throughout the code, in order to retrieve the information of the networks, routers, images, and flavors, etc. The subnets were classified through a nested loop during the processing of the networks.
 This is because each network class is considered to represent a Layer-2 network, which can related to multiple subnets that represent Layer-3 networks.
 To preserve this mapping relationship between the network and subnets, we have processed the subnets within the Networks block.